 Below is the registration information for this doctor.

-- Member of the Royal College of Physicians of the United Kingdom
+- Fellow of the Royal New Zealand College of General Practitioners

 Scope of practice

-Dr Barker is required to participate in an approved recertification programme relevant to the vocational scope of Paediatrics.
+Dr Becker is required to participate in an approved recertification programme relevant to the vocational scope of General Practice; Rural Hospital Medicine.

 Definitions of scopes